Adopting new software or ways of working can be a challenge for any size of team.

 - Aim to have all the team trained by xxx date

 - Aim to have everyone using the tool at least xxx hours per day by the end of the month or quarter

-- Aim to have each department or team lead build their own priority process by xxx date
+- Aim to have each department or team leader build their own priority process by xxx date

-- Aim to have each team running and working on checklists from those processes by xxx date
+- Aim to have each team running and working on tasks in workflow runs from those processes by xxx date

 - Aim to have full adoption of the tool by xxx date